solchef/examples/github/README.md

 This folder contains example Jobs using [Trigger.dev](https://trigger.dev) and [GitHub](https://GitHub.com).
 You can use these Jobs as a starting point for creating your own Jobs.

-The Jobs are located in `src/app/trigger` and include:
+The Jobs are located in `src/jobs` and include:

-- Job 1: This Job will run when a new issue is created on a repository.
+- onIssueOpened: This Job will run when a new issue is created on a repository.
 Once created it will add a 'Bug' label to the issue.

-- Job 2: This Job will run when a new star is added or removed from the `triggerdotdev` / `trigger.dev` repository
+- newStarAlert: This Job will run when a new star is added or removed from the `triggerdotdev/trigger.dev` repository

 ## **Step 1:** Create accounts for Trigger.dev and GitHub